Hoyt WilhelmJames Hoyt Wilhelm

-"I got to messing with the (knuckleball) in high school," Hoyt Wilhelm said.
+"I got to messing with the (knuckleball) in high school," Wilhelm said.
 "I started to see that the ball was doing something.
 I figured it was my only ticket to the big leagues, 'cause I couldn’t throw hard, and I knew if I was going to play ball, I'd have to make it some other way."

 Wilhelm's big league career nearly ended before it began.
 While serving in the Army during World War II, shrapnel from a German artillery blast struck Wilhelm in the back and right hand.
-He received the Purple Heart for his actions, but he would pitch his entire career with that piece of metal still lodged in his back.
+He received the Purple Heart for his actions, and he would pitch his entire career with that piece of metal still lodged in his back.

 Year Inducted: 1985